vickydevo/springboot-hello/README.md

 Sure!
-Here’s the updated `README.md` content with explanations for `ps aux | grep java` and `jobs` included, formatted cleanly for GitHub or any documentation use.
+Here’s the updated `README.md` content with explanations for `ps aux | grep java` and `jobs` included, formatted cleanly for GitHub or any documentation use

 ---